Armistead Mason Dobie: Education and career

 Born in Norfolk, Virginia, Dobie received a Bachelor of Arts degree from the University of Virginia in 1901, a Master of Arts degree from the same institution in 1902, and a Bachelor of Laws from the University of Virginia School of Law in 1904.
 He was in private practice in St. Louis, Missouri from 1904 to 1907, serving as an adjunct professor at the University of Virginia School of Law in 1907, and as a full professor from 1909 to 1939.
 Dobie served in France as assistant chief of staff of the 80th Division of the United States Army during World War I from 1917 to 1919.
-He returned to the University of Virginia School of Law and served as its Dean from 1932 to 1939.
+Dobie took a one-year leave of absence at Harvard University, where he earned a doctorate in juridical science (SJD) under Felix Frankfurter.
+He then returned to the University of Virginia School of Law and served as its Dean from 1932 to 1939.
 Dobie "is credited with first introducing the case method of instruction to Virginia."
 He was widely published on a variety of legal and non-legal topics, and was an expert on federal court jurisdiction, and a member of the original drafting committee of the Federal Rules of Civil Procedure.